top of page

 Yet economies do not flourish on one decision at a time.
 Nor can an entrepreneur serve a community, let alone a nation, by trading only with people they know.

 To grow beyond the intimacy of direct exchange, we need something more: a system that allows strangers to cooperate—to trust each other not because they know one another, but because the structure of the market enables them to.
+To reach level 2, an important question to answer is: "Is my success in the more direct, intimate exchange of level 1, because my people love me or because I actually created value outside of our personal relationship?"

 This is where Level 2: Markets as scale engines begins.
 Markets allow us to move from handcrafted trust to scalable coordination.
 They transform the deeply personal into the broadly impersonal—without losing the value.
 They enable us to build systems where incentives align even when relationships do not exist.